High Point University: Athletics

 High Point University also fields the following sports at the club level: men's and women's basketball, men's and women's golf, men's and women's lacrosse, men's and women's rowing, running, men's and women's soccer, men's and women's swimming, men's and women's tennis, women's field hockey, softball, ultimate frisbee, equestrian and ice hockey.

-In the fall of 2013, the High Point University field hockey team qualified for the national tournament in Virginia Beach with a 6-2-0 season.
-The club equestrian team is a member of the Intercollegiate Horse Show Association (IHSA).

 Donations to High Point University's Athletic Department have exceeded $30 million.
 The primary athletics facilities at High Point University are the Qubein Center (basketball), Millis Center (volleyball), Williard Stadium (baseball), and the Witcher Athletic Center at Vert Stadium (track, soccer, lacrosse).

 At the beginning of 2017, High Point University announced plans for a new basketball arena and conference center to be built on campus.
-The facility will be named for High Point University president, Dr. Nido R. Qubein, and his wife, Mariana Qubein.
+The facility will be named for High Point University president, Nido Qubein, and his wife, Mariana Qubein.
 Construction on the Nido and Mariana Qubein Arena and Conference Center began in 2018; the facility was originally projected to open in 2020, but construction was delayed due to COVID-19 issues.
 The facility opened in late September 2021, with the first basketball game to be played on November 4.
 The Qubein Center includes 4,500 arena seats, 2,500 conference center seats.
 It was also announced in early 2017 that the basketball court in the new arena was named after High Point men's head coach and High Point University alumnus Tubby Smith.
 Smith and his wife, Donna, donated $1 million to the construction of the new facility.

-In spring 2018, HPU announced the hire of hiring of Hall of Famer and NCAA Championship Winning coach Orlando 'Tubby' Smith as the Panthers' head coach for men's basketball.
-Smith, who becomes the 12th head men's basketball coach in HPU history, joins the Panthers after serving as the head coach at Memphis for two seasons.

-Dan Hauser has served as the HPU athletic director since 2014.